An authentic reminiscence by Gabrielle Palasse-Labrunie, Coco Chanel’s great-niece.

 Had those who are holding captive Chanel's war files opened them up to the scrutiny of historians, there would have been no cause for publishing this work.
 Let us therefore consider it as a first step, albeit significant, towards a fair assessment of Chanel's war, until the release of those archives ultimately corroborates her narrative.

 I have done everything in my power to sway those who are posthumously censoring Chanel, and indeed, I took the bold step of challenging them directly in a YouTube video which was viewed by over 175,000 visitors in its French and English versions.
-Sadly however, the video, which can be accessed by the link above, has met with a deafening silence from those it challenged.
+Sadly however, the video has met with a deafening silence from those it challenged.

 Isée St. John Knowles,